Newborn Sucking on Hands – Causes, Risks and How to Stop

 Baby chewing on their hands and crying could be because they may be experiencing oral discomfort or under stress, according to Dr Wiener.
 Even though your baby seems to be eating enough, it might not get enough calories.
 In such situations, looking at their nutritional health can be necessary.

 Many call babies putting their hands in their ‘baby eating hands’, which is pretty common as they generally do it to calm themselves.
 They might soon break the habit.
-Thus there is nothing wrong with that.
+Thus, there is nothing wrong with that.
 Yet, dangers present themselves when a newborn puts a dirty hand in their mouth.
 Hence, ensure the baby’s hands and the surrounding areas are clean.
 But if your infant displays other pain symptoms when placing their hands in their mouths, let your paediatrician know immediately.

 Also Read:

-The Importance of Letting Your Baby Play on the Floor
+Baby Sleeping on the Floor